Titan-Lyra/thebookkeeper/strixhaven/The Beginning/_posts/2025-07-12-the-shady-spider-tavern.md

 ![Archway Commons]({{"/strixhaven/images/2025-07-12-archway-commons.jpeg" | relative_url}})

 With haste, I went to the Archway Commons.
-The statue of Theoric Taiva, the Voice of the Founder, was towering before me.
+The statue of Tedric Taiva, the Voice of the Founder, was towering before me.
 Above my head, a green icon hovered so I could easily identify my soon-to-be friends.
 Before we even managed to introduce ourselves, the man himself appeared before his own statue (well, he was hovering a bit off the ground).
-Theoric had a speech prepared in which he encouraged us to show the world that Strixhaven produces the greatest magicians in the world—or did he say continent?
+Tedric had a speech prepared in which he encouraged us to show the world that Strixhaven produces the greatest magicians in the world—or did he say continent?

 After that, we had some time to get to know each other, and oh boy, I knew I would have a difficult job getting this team to work together.
 Within minutes, a fight broke out between Chronos and Malrix.
 I tried to hush the argument to no avail (allegedly, Malrix called Chronos a rabbit).
 Eventually, we received, by magical means, two instructions: “The Shady Spider Tavern” and “Madam Spider.”
 You don’t need to be a scholar to figure out those two were linked.
 Devon informed us it was a tavern just across the border of Witherbloom.